$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Training from upscaled initialization

-Finally, using the Tensor Program framework of~\citet{yang2023tensor}, we can explicitly characterize the infinite-width limit of the entire training dynamics involving upscaling.
-To streamline future work, we introduce a modified Tensor Program tailored to upscaled training, which we present in Appendix~\ref{appen:modified-TP}.
-Without upscaling, the Tensor Program analysis shows that pre-activations converge to i.i.d.\ Gaussian random variables in the infinite-width limit.
-With upscaling by a factor $k$ (i.e., increasing the width from $n$ to $k n$), pre-activations instead converge to i.i.d.\ blocks, each a $k$-dimensional Gaussian random vector that may have non-trivial covariance structure.
-Our modified framework tracks these vectors explicitly---through their evolving covariance structure---across the entire training trajectory.
-We illustrate the resulting characterization on two simple MLPs trained with SGD in Appendices~\ref{appen:eg1} and~\ref{appen:eg2}.
+Third, using the Tensor Program framework of~\citet{yang2023tensor}, we can explicitly characterize the infinite-width limit of the entire training dynamics involving upscaling.
+To streamline future work, we introduce a modified Tensor Program tailored to upscaled training in Appendix~\ref{appen:modified-TP}.
+Without upscaling, pre-activations converge to i.i.d.\ Gaussian random variables in the infinite-width limit.
+With upscaling by a factor $k$, pre-activations instead converge to i.i.d.\ blocks, each a $k$-dimensional Gaussian random vector with non-trivial covariance structure.
+Our modified framework tracks these vectors---through their evolving covariance structure---across the entire training trajectory.
+We illustrate this on two simple MLPs in Appendices~\ref{appen:eg1} and~\ref{appen:eg2}, showing that the infinite-width dynamics after upscaling is in general qualitatively different from non-upscaled training.
+Consequently, optimal hyperparameters for non-upscaled training should not be expected to remain optimal after upscaling, justifying our approach of transferring hyperparameters across upscaling systems of different sizes.